 PLANTS ARE MORE THAN A DECORATION

 You know that feeling you get when you are out in nature–walking in a park or down a beautiful trail?
 All the trees and plants are so refreshing and peaceful!
 Well, your home can be a place of tranquility too with plants.
 But if you’re like me, you may not have a green thumb.
 Give me an indoor plant and I will kill it.

 Now let me show you how to create a container garden like this one and it stands a chance of living.

 Well, enough about outisde let me introduce you to the sweetest little plant gem called a succulent.
 This little beauty is very popular right now, it is easy to care for and you can even purchase them on Amazon.
 I am convinced Amazon has everything now.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 DECORATING WITH SUCCULENTS

 So remember me telling you we were going to talk about the most popular plant to decorate with right now?
 Well, that would be a succulent.
 There are so many different things you can do with these delicate plants.
 You can have one plant placed in an ensemble of accessories, a few sitting in a window, placed in a hanging pot or all together in a precious container.
-Basically, just start placing them around your room until you find the perfect spot like my daughter did or check out this succulent roundup that has 20 ideas to inspire you.
+Basically, just start placing them around your room until you find the perfect spot like my daughter did.

 There are so many things you can do with a succulent.
 For example, clustering them together in a bowl, like in this photo.
 This little home garden is easy to the eye and adds so much to your home decor.
 Just placing it next to some accessories can soften the vignette in seconds or create a windowsill garden like my daughter did in her bedroom.
 Something about this reminds me of the 70’s.
 Retro is alive!